A-11: ARTICULATION AGREEMENTS (DOMESTIC AND INTERNATIONAL PARTNERS)

 Process for Revision or Renewal of Undergraduate Articulation Agreements:

 Each September, Undergraduate Education will notify academic units of those articulation agreements that must be addressed during the current academic year.
 Articulation agreements will be renewed every five years.
 If an agreement needs to be revised prior to the five-year review date, please notify the Office of Undergraduate Education.
 If the revision involves substantive changes, a determination will be made concerning whether a new proposal is required, or whether the revisions could be reviewed in an expedited way by the Office of Undergraduate Education in consultation with the Senate Committee on ARSSA and Global Programs (when appropriate).

 To renew an agreement, the following must be submitted to the Office of Undergraduate Education:

 - Rationale for renewal

 - An explanation of any changes or revisions to the document

 - Please note: International agreements must involve consultation with and approval from Global Programs prior to submitting a renewal request to the Office of Undergraduate Education.

 Once a renewal is approved, a memo will be issued and the information on the articulation agreement website will be updated.

 Process for Closure of Undergraduate Articulation Agreements:

 To close an articulation agreement, please submit a letter to the Office of Undergraduate Education indicating that the agreement has come to an end.
-The letter should be copied to the UOGP and the Office of the Vice President for Commonwealth Campuses when appropriate.
+The letter should be copied to Office of Global Programs and the Office of the Vice President for Commonwealth Campuses when appropriate.
 The letter should provide assurances about currently enrolled students and their potential to complete the program, as well as assurance that partner institutions are in agreement with the closure date and any additional considerations.